la2050/archive/_projects/2015/lact-los-angeles-community-theatre.md

    The foundation of the LACT concept is that professional theater artists will be working on each show.
 These guest artists will share their knowledge and talents.
 Their expertise will give the community a professional theater experience.
 'Please identify any partners or collaborators who will work with you on this project.
 How much of the $100,000 grant award will each partner receive?': N/A
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- We do not anticipate that our budget will go over $100,000.
-However, if it does, we will have auctions and fundraisers to raise the additional funds.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- We will allocate $25k per year for 4 years to get the program up and running.

-   Annual breakdown:
-   $10k - venue rental & equipment
-   $10k - instructors & guest artists
-   $5k - marketing & development
 How do you plan to scale the success of your proposal?: >- Over the 4 years that we make use of the $100k, we will grow our audience and donors to a place where LACT will be self sustainable.